Are you looking to get more sound out of your guitar?

 This is a stylish acoustic guitar with black sides and back.
 Both the bridge and the fingerboard are made from rosewood making it simple and easy on the fingers.
 It also features an adjustable truss rod as well as die-cast tuners.

-However, this is a large guitar and may not be the best size for people with smaller frames.
+However, this is a large guitar and may not be the perfect size for people with smaller frames.

 - Strong and sturdy construction